hightechu/hightechu-discord-bot/GETTING_STARTED.md

 This guide will help you get started with the project.
 It will also help you set up your own version of the HighTechU Discord Bot.

-**Please remember that we are available at every step of the process.
+**Please remember that we are available to help at every step of the process.
 Let us know if you need help!**

 ## Development